Project summary

 - The chassis and lower shell molds safely sitting in our garage

-Now all that’s left is to do a resin infusion and produce the carbon fiber part!
+Now all that’s left is some mold prep before doing a resin infusion and producing the carbon fiber part!